dclong/blog/misc/content/2020-03-23-the-installation-location-of-python-packages-using-pip.markdown

 if `sudo` or the `root` user is used with `pip`, then the package is installed to the system-wide location at `/usr/local/lib/python3.7/site-packages` (using Python 3.7 as example).
+One potentially very tricky thing that the above statement applies to direct shell commands only.
+Let's say that you run a Python program as a regular user `dclong` with out `sudo`, and you use the `subprocess` module to revoke a shell command like below.

+    :::python
+    import subprocess as sp
+    sp.run("sudo pip3 install pandas", shell=True)

+The Python package `pandas` will be installed to the local directory of the user `dclong` even if `sudo` is used in this case!!
+If you have used the `root` user to run the above Python script, the Python package `pandas` will be installed to the local directory (`/root/.local/lib/python3.7/site-packages`) of the `root` user.
+Instead of invoking a `sudo pip3 install ...` in the Python script, you can just invoking `pip3 install ...` in thee Python script and run your Python script with sudo.
+This fixes the tricky issue.

 There are a few options to give users fine control on the destination directory to install Python packages.